junayed/Affordable-Sonar-Scan-Dataset-with-Ping-360/README.md

-# Affordable Sonar Scan Dataset with Ping 360
+# Sonar Scan Dataset with Ping 360

 ### Dataset for Exploring the Feasibility of Affordable Sonar Technology: Object Detection in Underwater Environments Using the Ping 360
 **Author(s):** Md Junayed Hasan, Somasundar Kannan.